filipecalegario/awesome-generative-ai/README.md

 ### LLM Evaluation

+* [[2311.05020] First Tragedy, then Parse: History Repeats Itself in the New Era of Large Language Models](https://arxiv.org/abs/2311.05020): "that meaningful evaluation informed by actual use is still an open problem"
 * [[2311.12983] GAIA: a benchmark for General AI Assistants](https://arxiv.org/abs/2311.12983)
 * [Sharing LangSmith Benchmarks](https://blog.langchain.dev/public-langsmith-benchmarks/)
 * [[2311.09247] Comparing Humans, GPT-4, and GPT-4V On Abstraction and Reasoning Tasks](https://arxiv.org/abs/2311.09247)